beNative/docforge/docs/TECHNICAL_MANUAL.md

 ### State Management

 -   **React Hooks & Context:** Global state (like theme and logs) is shared via React Context.
--   **SQLite Database:** The single source of truth for all persistent data (prompts, folders, templates, settings, versions) is the `docforge.db` SQLite file.
+-   **SQLite Database:** The single source of truth for all persistent data (documents, folders, templates, settings, versions) is the `docforge.db` SQLite file.
 Data is fetched into React state on load and updated in the database via the repository service.

 ---